-A recommendation of GO-SHIP (Hood et al., 2009 CWP) is to release repeat hydrography preliminary data within 6 weeks, with final physical data released within 6 months, and other data within 12 months.
+A recommendation of GO-SHIP [23] is to release repeat hydrography preliminary data within 6 weeks, with final physical data released within 6 months, and other data within 12 months.
 All national programs contributing to global ocean observations should subscribe to this policy, and invest sufficient resources in data management to provide for timely processing and distribution.
-It is not acceptable to delay valuable climate data from public release unnecessarily.
-These data are required for many time-sensitive applications including climate monitoring and forecast initialization, and for use in quality control of Argo data.
+It is not acceptable to delay valuable climate data from public release.
+These data are required for many time-sensitive applications including climate monitoring and forecast initialization, and for use in quality control of other data types.